 An unsolicited proposal originates from a private entity (either for profit or not-for-profit) that does not fit into existing procurement processes and is submitted without formally being requested by the government.*

-The Unsolicited Proposals Unit is an exhibition that brings together works by seven artists from SA and the ACT, to be presented at Canberra Contemporary Art Space (CCAS) from 4 December 2020 - 28 February 2021.
-Curated by Eleanor Scicchitano, the exhibition takes the work of the Unsolicited Proposals Team, who are part of the Treasury and Finance Department, South Australian Government, using their guidelines as a framework through which to present and discuss the exhibition works.
-Artists: Roy Ananda (SA), Bernadette Klavins (SA), Raymond Zada (SA), Margaret Richards (SA), Jacqueline Bradley (ACT), Raquel Ormella (ACT) and Saskia Haalebos (ACT).
+The Unsolicited Proposals Unit is an exhibition that brings together works by seven artists from South Australia and the ACT, to be presented at Canberra Contemporary Art Space.
+Curated by Eleanor Scicchitano, the exhibition takes the work of the Unsolicited Proposals Team, who are part of the South Australian Government Treasury and Finance Department, using their guidelines as a framework through which to present and discuss the exhibition works.
+Artists: Roy Ananda (SA), Bernadette Klavins (SA), Margaret Richards (SA), Jacqueline Bradley (ACT), Raquel Ormella (ACT), James Tylor (SA and ACT) and Saskia Haalebos (ACT).

 Image: Margaret Richards Tjukula Tjuta (2020) acrylic on Belgian linen 241x198 cm Courtesy: the artist and APY Gallery, Adelaide